Māori Immersion Allowance

 Area school teachers

-If you required to use te Reo Māori for at least 6 hours per week in approved Māori immersion programmes at levels 1, 2 or 3 you’ll receive an allowance of $4,000 per annum.
-Further allowances are paid once you’ve completed 3 years’ and 6 years’ continuous service.
+If you are required to use te reo Māori for at least 6 hours per week in approved Māori immersion programmes at levels 1, 2 or 3, you will receive a baseline allowance.

 Clause 3.14 – Area School Teachers’ Collective Agreement